Potamotrygonidae: Distribution and habitat

 They are native to tropical and subtropical northern, central and eastern South America, living in rivers that drain into the Caribbean, and into the Atlantic as far south as the Río de la Plata in Argentina.
 A few generalist species are widespread, but most are more restricted and typically native to a single river basin.
 The greatest species richness can be found in the Amazon, especially the Rio Negro, Tapajós, and Tocantins basins (each home to 8–10 species).
 The range of several species is limited by waterfalls.

 Freshwaters inhabited by members of Potamotrygonidae vary extensively, ranging from lacustrine to fast-flowing rivers, in blackwater, whitewater and clearwater, and on bottoms ranging from sandy to rocky.
 In at least some species juveniles tend to occur in shallower waters than adults.
 Most species are strictly freshwater, but a few may range into brackish estuarine habitats in salinities up to at least 12.4‰.

 In 2016, two fully marine species formerly included in Himantura were found to belong in Potamotrygonidae, and moved to their own genus Styracura.
 These are S. schmardae from the tropical West Atlantic, including the Caribbean, and S. pacifica from the tropical East Pacific, including the Galápagos.

 Potamotrygonidae are the only family of rays mostly restricted to fresh water habitats.
-While there are true freshwater species in the family Dasyatidae, for example Himantura chaophraya, the majority of species in this family are saltwater fish.
+While there are true freshwater species in the family Dasyatidae, for example Urogymnus polylepis, the majority of species in this family are saltwater fish.